xinbi99/xinbi99.github.io/README.md

 -Finite State machine on a FPGA with LED lights indicating current state</a>
 <br>
 <a href="https://github.com/xinbi99/cipher-lock-on-NImyDAQ">
--Cipher lock implemented on breadboard with LED lights through Labview and myDAQ</a>
+-Cipher lock implemented on breadboard Labview and myDAQ</a>
 <br>
 <a href="https://github.com/xinbi99/cipher-lock-on-CPLD">
 -Cipher lock implemented on CPLD</a>